 What to feed to a Peters banded skink

 Peters banded skinks are primarily insectivorous, which means that they eat mostly insects and other invertebrates.
 However, they are also known to eat some plants as well.
+Do not stress out if your skink does not eat plants, it seems not all individuals will eat them.
+It is still good to offer it regardless.
 Here’s a basic feeding schedule for your pet Peters banded skink:

 - Juveniles — Insects daily, plants daily